 Food isn’t the only indulgence at parties, of course.
 Many of us use the holidays as an excuse to have a few more drinks than normal, resulting in a not-so-pretty morning after.
 So, before you grab the spiked eggnog, draw up your plan of counterattack ahead of time.

 Nobody is saying you need to abstain totally, but many holiday cocktails are packed with calories.
-You can stick with lower-calorie drinks and still feel the holly jolly–try vodka and club soda, or a glass of wine.
+You can stick with lower-calorie drinks and still feel the holly jolly–try a vodka martini, or a glass of wine.

 Don’t forget to hydrate the morning after to avoid a dull, sallow complexion.
 Drink water, water, water…and more water.!